Tencent/BqLog/README.md

 # The fifth Appender is named appender_4 and its type is RawFileAppender
 appenders_config.appender_4.type=raw_file
-# appender_4 is disabled by default and can be enabled later using set_appenders_enable
+# appender_4 is disabled by default and can be enabled later using set_appender_enable
 appenders_config.appender_4.enable=false
 # appender_4 will output all levels of logs
 appenders_config.appender_4.levels=[all]